Six years after it was signed into law, "Obamacare" continues to spawn myths and misinformation, as the following 16 misconceptions prove.

 As for whether his claim is factual or not, Politifact.com, for one, suggests it's not.
 Or at least it isn't completely factual.
 Although available data shows that overall healthcare costs in the United States have slowed down, that isn't due to the Affordable Care Act alone.
 Also, there's no evidence that premium increases (those related to health insurance, at least) currently are at a 50-year low.

 Truth: Rest assured, no one related to the U.S. government will be beating on your front door in the name of the Affordable Care Act anytime soon.

-If you live in one of 46 states, you're an expectant or new parent, and you meet certain requirements, you could be visited by a nurse as part of a program administered by the Health Resources and Services Administration and the Administration for Children and Families.
+If you live in one of 46 states, you're an expectant or new parent, and you meet certain requirements, you could be visited by a nurse.
+It's part of a program administered by the Health Resources and Services Administration and the Administration for Children and Families.